By Anna Morgan-Barsamian, MPH, RN, PMP, Senior Manager, Training & Education, NaRCAD

 Sonny: I like to partner with colleagues that I’ve worked with previously.
 I recently connected with a former colleague who’s a VP at a large healthcare organization and we quickly realized we could help each other improve patient outcomes and reduce cost.
 From this connection, I was able to get buy-in at the administrative level and accessed hundreds of prescribers.
 They even gave their clinicians a monetary incentive to meet with our detailers.

-We’ve also benefitted from connecting with administrators of health systems.
+We’ve also benefited from connecting with administrators of health systems.
 We approach them like business partners; it takes a special skill to communicate and work with an administrator.
 It’s important to have team members who understand how to communicate with leadership effectively to get that buy-in.

 Anna: It might take more time to get buy-in from administrators, but it opens so many doors once it’s done successfully.
 As we wrap up, can you tell us some tips to help our readers be effective detailers and communicators?